 Welcome to Peoples Church of Ashburnham, Massachusetts.
-Sunday Worship starts at 9:30am, and is followed, as always, with fellowship (and food) downstairs.
+Adult Sunday School starts at 9:00am.
+Sunday Worship starts at 10:30am, and is followed with fellowship (and food) downstairs.
+Tuesday Prayer and Praise begins at 7pm.
 We look forward to seeing you!

 As I write this thinking about the recent loss of my mother-in-law, I’m reminded of the difficult time that many people have during the holidays.
 While we were spending time with Christy’s dad during Thanksgiving, ten of us went out to have dinner.
 Upon leaving the restaurant, my son Caleb said, “If Grandma were here, there would have been 11 of us.”
 There was an empty feeling that was felt by everyone, even a 6 year old boy who’s still trying to figure out the grief associated with losing a loved one.
 Many people experience loneliness and depression during this